Simplified Version of the Convention on the Rights of the Child

 Article 1: Definition of the child

-Every human being below 18 years unless
+Every human being below 18 years unless majority is attained earlier according to the law applicable to the child.

 All rights must be granted to each child without exception.
 The State must protect the child without exception.
 The State must protect the child against all forms of discrimination.